5 Tips for an Outdoor Remodel in NYC

 Decide on your outdoor space plan

-After turning her attention to her brownstone’s backyard, K.V. knew she wanted to use the space to host friends and barbecues.
+Turning her attention to her brownstone’s backyard, K.V. knew she wanted to use the space to host friends and barbecues.
 She took inspiration from gardens in Mexico and Brazil, leaning toward a more tropical atmosphere.
-Building a tall cedar fence to provide privacy was also a must-have.
+A tall cedar fence to provide privacy was a must-have.

-Nate and Michelle’s wanted their rooftop to double as a “bonus room” for hanging out, which meant it had to have comfortable seating and plants to make it feel cozy.
-Creating a visual barrier along the perimeter was important since the rooftop felt exposed, as well as incorporating a fire pit for chilly, late-summer nights.
+Michelle and Nate remodeled their rooftop deck to double as a “bonus room” for hanging out.
+It was outfitted with comfortable seating and plants to make it feel cozy.
+However, the rooftop felt open and exposed, so a visual barrier of plantings was placed along the perimeter.
+The couple also brought in a fire pit for chilly, late-summer nights.

 Choosing plants for color, texture, and to enhance privacy

 We asked Justin, a horticulturist at Costa Farms, to fill us in on how to choose the right plants.
-“The first and most important thing is to get a realistic sense of your area’s growing conditions, including sun, moisture, and exposure to wind, and then pick plants that like or at least tolerate what your space has to offer,” he says.
-“If you want to grow a shade-loving plant in a spot that gets blazing sun all day, for example, you’re asking for trouble.”
+“The first and most important thing is to get a realistic sense of your area’s growing conditions,” he said.
+“Consider the sun, moisture, and exposure to wind, and then pick plants that like or at least tolerate what your space has to offer.”

 For those sunny spots, Justin recommends heat-loving tropical plants, such as hibiscus, mandevilla, and allamanda.
-In shady areas, birds of paradise and majesty palm are perfect for adding drama, while croton and colorful aglaonema provide a pop of color.
-If you find yourself leaning toward plants that won’t survive a New York winter, just keep them in a pot so you can bring them inside when temperatures drop.
+In shady areas, birds of paradise and majesty palm are perfect for adding drama.
+Croton and colorful aglaonema provide a pop of color.
+If you choose plants that won’t survive the winter, keep them in a pot so you can bring them indoors when temperatures drop.

 Nate and Michelle turned to landscaping to soften their space.
-Their landscape designer proposed lavender and feather reed grass, which were used to frame the seating area, and a Japanese Maple tree.
-Justin also suggests other tall plants, like arborvitae, columnar juniper, and yew to achieve a sense of privacy.
+Their landscape designer proposed lavender and feather reed grass to frame the seating area and a Japanese Maple tree.
+Justin also suggests other tall plants, like arborvitae, columnar juniper, and yew for privacy.